aws-samples/aws-devops-pipeline-accelerator/README.md

 ## Access Management
 There are multiple aspects of accesses while working or using DPA templates:
 1. Role based access to be configured for pipeline visibility and execution of workflows irrespective of platform
-2. Service account to be used for pipeline execution and deployment to cloud environments
+2. Service account to be used for pipeline execution and deployment to cloud environments.
+[Example Policy](https://docs.aws.amazon.com/codepipeline/latest/userguide/security-iam-id-policies-examples.html)
 3. Pipelines uses least privileges IAM roles to access AWS resources like ECR docker images, SNS and distribution list in pipeline job execution
 4. Pipelines should be protected with limited access to avoid unwanted updates on pipeline configs and deletion
 5. Gitlab to AWS Integration is via the Environment variables configured and explained [here](https://github.com/aws-samples/aws-devops-pipeline-accelerator/blob/feature/repo-structure/gitlab-ci/README.md#usage)